bfuhriman/csci-utils/README.md

 ## About
 Programming on Odin can be annoying.
 Make it easier with csci-utils, featuring:

 `vpn.sh` - A script that allows you to connect to UGA's remote access VPN with a single command.
-You'll still need to answer your phone to verify your login (the script can be easily altered if you prefer a different form of 2FA).
+You'll still need to answer your phone to verify your identity (the script can be altered if you prefer a different form of 2FA).

 `odin.sh` - A script that allows you to connect to UGA's Odin server with a single command.